 We recognize that sometimes circumstances make it difficult for you to keep your pets.
 Perhaps medical bills are overwhelming, you are moving, or your cat’s behavior has changed.
 Before you begin the steps to surrender your cat, please take some time to look through our advice, including other methods of re-homing your cat(s) without ever going to a shelter.

-CAT primarily takes in cats from other animal shelters, rescue groups, and veterinary clinics.
+CAT primarily takes in cats and kittens from other animal shelters, rescue groups, and veterinary clinics.
 During periods when our intake is open, we can accept cats from the public on a limited, appointment-only basis.
 Our adult cat intake is currently closed to the public due to a high volume of requests from our shelter partners; however, socialized, weaned kittens and mom cats with kittens may be accepted.
 Please see CAT’s intake process for more information on surrendering or returning a cat(s) to CAT.

 Chances are good that you can find a new home for your cat without ever going through a shelter.
 Studies show that most cat owners actually get a cat from sources other than a shelter.
 Here are some tips to re-homing your cat without going through a shelter:

 Place an advertisement for your cat through your local paper, on adoption pet-friendly message boards, and on online pet classified sites such as Craigslist.
 Be smart when you place your ad: request a vet reference, charge a small re-homing fee, and meet potential adopters in person.